Becoming an American Heart Association Instructor with CPR Seattle

 - Attend one of our scheduled Instructor renewal sessions.
 This Instructor renewal session will consist of retaking the appropriate written exams (provider and instructor) and retaking the skills tests for each discipline.
 Instructors are required to attend a renewal session no later than one month after expiration of their previous Instructor certification.

 - Be monitored while teaching part of a class at CPR Seattle.
 This class will immediately follow the renewal session and will be in the same format as the original monitoring.
-Additional monitoring criteria for renewing instructors includes:
+Additional monitoring criteria for renewing instructors include:

 - Uses student and Faculty feedback to improve teaching performance